ghc-proposals/ghc-proposals/proposals/0000-linear-types.rst

 reinstated.
 (Note: this version of ``catchL`` can be implemented in terms of ``liftIO``)

+Note that if the body or the exception handler, in ``catchL`` were linear arguments, ``catchL`` could capture linear resources which were previously allocated, and it would be possible for that resource to never be released.

+Dually, if ``catchL`` could return linear resources (that is, if we didn't restrict its return type to ``Unrestricted a``), we could return a linear resource allocated within the ``catchL`` scope.
+It would then be in no release action table!
+Therefore, an exception after ``catchL`` return would make it so the resource is never released.

 With this implementation, it is clear that capturing linear resources from the outside scope would compromise timely release, and returning locally acquired resources would leak resources if an exception